 The full reports are published on our website early the following year and gives a complete breakdown of findings.
-You can access the 2020 School Library Survey Reports here.
+Follow the links to access the Australia and New Zealand 2021 survey reports.

 Open-ended questions at the end of the survey give insight into school libraries as participants share their thoughts and ideas.
 As themes emerge, we collate these comments and share the voice of school library staff in feature documents.

-Since 2015, we have produced 14 feature documents including our latest feature, School libraries share: What I would change about my library or role.
+Since 2015, we have produced 20 feature documents including our latest feature, School libraries share: The best thing about working in a school library.